twikey/twikey-api-go/README.md

 Invite a customer to sign a SEPA mandate using a specific behaviour template (ct) that allows you to configure the behaviour or flow that the customer will experience.
 This 'ct' can be found in the template section of the settings.
+The extra can be used to pass in extra attributes linked to the mandate.

 ```go
 invite, err := twikeyClient.DocumentInvite(InviteRequest{